 The second-generation GLC seems a risk-free reinterpretation of the familiar theme.
 Yet it introduces a brand new platform that catapults it technologically miles ahead.

 Sharing its chassis with the new C-Class, the GLC is 4 mm longer, while the track at the front and rear have also been widened slightly.
 The boot benefits from the increased rear overhang and has grown by 50 litres.
 Compared to its predecessor, the new GLC also gains two hundredths in terms of drag coefficient: it drops below 0.30.

-The two plug-in hybrid versions rely on a petrol engine for support, the third on a diesel.
+In most markets, however, the bulk of sales will be accounted for by the plug-in hybrid versions.
+Two of these rely on a petrol engine for support, the third on a diesel.
 The maximum torque of 440 Nm from the electric motor is available instantly, resulting in great liveliness when starting off.
 The full electric power is available up to a maximum speed of 140 km/h.

 100 electric kilometres

 The 31.2 kWh high-voltage battery, combined with more efficient energy recovery and improved aerodynamics, deliver an electric driving range of over 100 kilometres - a record in this segment.
 As a paying option, the battery can even be fast-charged using a CCS plug, so that half an hour is enough to reach 100 per cent state of charge.

 The dashboard seems to come straight from the C-Class - and that's a good thing.
 The upper section has a wing-like profile with flattened circular fans reminiscent of airliner engines.
 The lower section has generous surfaces that flow harmoniously into the curved centre console.